lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-pwm.rst

 What is it
 ************

-PWM, or Pulse Width Modulation, is a technique used to control the amount of power delivered to an electronic device by breaking up the power signal into discrete ON and OFF periods.
+``PWM`` or ``Pulse Width Modulation``, is a technique used to control the amount of power delivered to an electronic device by breaking up the power signal into discrete ON and OFF periods.
 The amount of time the signal spends ON during each cycle determines the output power level (brightness of the LED).

 .. image:: ../images/gpio/pwm.jpg